-Officials (referee and two assistant referees per match) will be assigned by the State Office.
-The host school will be
+Officials (referee and two assistant referees per match) will

 BALL: Wilson ADMISSION: \$6 per person

 MATCH DIRECTOR'S RESPONSIBILITIES: Each director will submit the necessary match financial report to the State Office and send a copy to the visiting school.
 A form for this purpose will be furnished by the State Office.